16 Things To Do When Visiting Bowling Green, KY | Karta.com

 4. Historic Railpark and Train Museum

-Step back in time at the Historic Railpark and Train Museum, where the golden age of rail travel is brought back to life.
-Located in the former Bowling Green L&N Depot, the museum allows visitors to explore beautifully restored railcars, including a luxury presidential train car, a dining car, and even a sleeping car.
-These detailed restorations give you a firsthand look at what it was like to travel by rail in the early 20th century.
+Step into the past at the Historic Railpark and Train Museum, where the magic of vintage rail travel comes alive.
+Housed in the former Bowling Green L&N Depot, the museum features beautifully restored railcars, including a luxurious presidential car, a dining car, and a sleeping car.
+Each one offers a glimpse into the elegance and charm of early 20th-century train travel.

 Historic RailPark and Train Museum - What To Know BEFORE You Go | Viator